Criss Oliva: Savatage

-Savatage toured relentlessly, with Oliva winning critical acclaim.
+Savatage toured relentlessly for their next album Gutter Ballet (1990), with Oliva winning critical acclaim.
 His biggest dream was for Savatage's 1991 album Streets: A Rock Opera to achieve platinum status.
 Streets was Savatage's biggest mainstream success, and Oliva enjoyed the exposure the record gave the band, allowing new fans to be found for their music.
 Savatage was rocked, however, by the sudden departures of Jon Oliva and Steve "Doc" Wacholz in 1992 and 1993 respectively.
 Criss's best friend Dan Campbell discovered Zachary "Zak" Stevens while in Hollywood California.
 Dan passed Zak's Wicked Witch demo directly to Oliva, and thus introduced Zak to the band.
 Zak was then chosen as the replacement for Jon on lead vocals, and Jeff Plate was selected to replace Doc on drums, and Savatage continued, releasing Edge of Thorns in 1993.
 The front cover of Edge of Thorns is a painting by artist Gary Smith of Oliva's wife, Dawn.
 The face in the trees is supposed to be Jon Oliva, though producer Paul O'Neill disputes that despite its publication in an interview with Criss from 1993.
 Gary was also responsible for all of Oliva's airbrushed guitars.
 On Handful of Rain, Oliva had contributed to writing on two of its songs before his passing, namely "Taunting Cobras" and "Nothing's Going On".

 Oliva played Jackson Guitars and Charvel Guitars.
 His favorite guitar was an ESP that later had a Jackson logo airbrushed on the headstock, with a maple fretboard, reversed headstock, a Bartolini single coil and humbucker pickup, and a transparent blue finish and a gargoyle painted on it, called the "Gargoyle Guitar".